maxsphinix/maxsphinix/ABOUTME.md

 - 👋 Hi, I’m Maxwell Emmanuel
 - 👀 I’m interested in Web development and Mobile App development
-- 🌱 I’m currently learning flutter and Reactjs
+- 🌱 I’m currently taking a course on Product Management in Udacity.
 - 💞️ I’m looking to collaborate to work in any entry-level positions and also intern to further improve my skills.
 - 📫 How to reach me e.maxwellemmanuel@gmail.com